 Utilizing scientific observation and experience gained from her earlier work with young children, Maria designed learning materials and a classroom environment that fostered the children’s natural desire to learn.

 It is not true that I invented what is called the Montessori Method… I have studied the child; I have taken what the child has given me and expressed it, and that is what is called the Montessori Method.

 Montessori encouraged teachers to stand back and “follow the child”— let children’s natural interests take the lead.
 She tweaked her methods over time through experimenting and kept publishing her results to spread her ideas in Europe and the U.S.

 She continued writing and speaking frequently on the need for greater opportunities for women and was recognized in Italy and beyond as a leading feminist voice.

 By 1925 more than 1,000 of her schools had opened in America.
 Then Montessori schools fell out of favor.
-Mario Montessori co-founded the Association Montessori Internationale with his mother, Maria Montessori, in 1929.
+In 1929, Mario Montessori co-founded the Association Montessori Internationale with his mother.

 In 1940, only a few schools remained.
 When World War II began, Montessori had to remain in India with her son.
 While there, she developed a program called Education for Peace, which earned her two Nobel Peace Prize nominations.